“My words fly up, my thoughts remain below; Words without thoughts never to heaven go.” – William Shakespeare (1564-1616

 Mr Robinson, Head of English

 In our English lessons, communication is key.
-Talk and discussion is the foundation for writing and critical thinking.
+Talk and discussion are the foundations for writing and critical thinking.
 Reading and writing are tools for communication.
 If we are communicating, we are moving forward.

 Our curriculum is challenging.
 Our choice of texts are chosen by looking at their engaging qualities; richness of language (if we want pupils to talk and write well, they must be exposed consistently to great language use) and their potential to develop specific skills in our pupils.
 From classics such as Dracula to modern classic such as The Curious Incident of the Dog in the Night-time we ensure the challenge is present.
 Our teachers ensure we deliver lessons which allows literature to enhance understanding of the world.